Un-index/WhatsappFastSpam/README.md

-> ## DISCLAIMER: automated messaging is directly in violation of WhatsApp's Terms of Service, this project was created for educational purposes only
+> ## DISCLAIMER: automated/bulk messaging is in direct violation of WhatsApp's Terms of Service, this project was created for educational purposes only

 # WhatsappFastSpam